 - Place the 1/2 cup water, milk, sugar, flours, salt, and yeast in the bread pan.
 Set the machine on dough.
 When the cycle ends, remove the dough to a lightly oiled surface.

 To make the dough by hand:

 - Turn it onto a floured surface and knead until the dough becomes elastic.
-Set into a greased bowl and allow to rise until doubled in bulk, about an hour.
+Set into a greased bowl and cover with plastic wrap.
+Allow it to rise until doubled in bulk, about an hour.